Oral Cancer: Surgery

 need more surgery to rebuild your mouth.
 This is called reconstructive surgery.
 Your

 surgeon may do this right after the tumor is removed.
 Or it may be done later, as

 a separate surgery.

 After surgery, you may have to stay in the hospital for a few days.
 How long you stay

 in the hospital depends on how much and what part of your oral cavity was removed.
 Most

-the things you can expect during your recovery.
+you can expect during your recovery.

 Common side effects after surgery for oral cancer include:

 Pain.
 For the first few weeks after surgery, you are likely going to have pain.
 Your pain

 can be controlled with medicine.
 Talk with your doctor or nurse about your pain relief